marklogic-community/marklogic-unit-test/marklogic-junit5/examples/simple-ml-gradle/README.md

 ./build/reports/tests/test/index.html .
 In this report, you'll also see how the 2 marklogic-unit-test modules - located under src/test/ml-modules - were both executed as separate tests.

-## Using marklogic-junit in your own ml-gradle project
+## Using marklogic-junit5 in your own ml-gradle project

-Read through each of the following steps to use marklogic-junit in your own project.
+Read through each of the following steps to use marklogic-junit5 in your own project.

 ### Configure build.gradle